-- Ind 58.11 Ramps.
+- ILHR 58.11 Ramps.
 (1) MINIMUM WIDTH. (a) Interior ramps.
 Interior ramps shall be a minimum of 44 inches wide, of which not more than 4 inches on each side may be occupied by a handrail. - (b) Exterior ramps.
 Exterior ramps shall be a minimum of 48 inches wide of which not more than 4 inches on each side may be occupied by a handrail. - (2) SLOPE.
 Ramps shall have a slope of not more than 1 foot of rise in 12 feet of run.

-(3) ENCLOSURE.
+- (3) ENCLOSURE.
 Ramps used as a required means of egress and that connect different floor levels shall comply with the enclosure requirements for stairways specified in s.
-Ind 58.06 (2).

-Ind 58.12 Capacity of means of egress.
-(1) Occupant load. (a) Capacity.
-The occupant load for which means of egress shall be provided for any floor shall be the maximum number of persons to occupy that floor, but not less than one person for each 120 square feet gross floor area.

-- (b) Exits serving more than one floor.
+ILHR 58.06 (2). - (4) LANDINGS AND PLATFORMS. (a) If a door is provided at the top or bottom or both of a ramp, a landing or platform shall be placed between the door and the ramp regardless of the direction of swing of the door. - (b) Every landing or platform shall be at least as wide as the ramp, measured at right angles to the direction of travel.
+The length of every landing or platform shall be at least as wide as the ramp, but need not exceed 48 inches. - History: Cr.
+Register, December, 1981, No. 312, eff.
+1-1-82; cr.
+(4), Register, December.
+1983, No. 336, eff.
+1-1-84. - ILHR 58.12 Capacity of means of egress.
+(1) OCCUPANT LOAD. (a) Capacity.
+The occupant load for which means of egress shall be provided for any floor shall be the maximum number of persons to occupy that floor, but not less than one person for each 120 square feet gross floor area. - (b) Exits serving more than one floor.
 Where exits serve more than one floor, only the occupant load of each floor considered individually need to be used in computing the capacity of the exits at that floor, provided the exit capacity is not decreased in the direction of exit travel. - (2) REQUIRED EXIT WIDTH. (a) Units of exit width.
 The required exit width shall be measured in units of exit width of 22 inches.
 Fractions of a unit less than 12 inches shall not be counted.
 Fractions of a unit 12 inches or more, added to one or more full units, shall be counted as 1/2 unit of exit width. - (b) Clear width.
-The clear width of the means of egress shall be measured at the narrowest point of the exit component under consideration, except as provided below: - 1.
-The exit width for doorways shall be the measured width of each door leaf; - 2.
+The clear width of the means of egress shall be measured at the narrowest point of the exit component under consideration. except as provided below: - 1.
+The exit width for doorways shall be the measured width of each door leaf: - 2.
 A handrail may project inside the measured width on each side not more than 4 inches; or - 3.
-A stringer may project inside the measured width on each side not more than 1% inches. - (3) Capacity Per Unit of Exit width. (a) Stairways.
+A stringer may project inside the measured width on each side not more than 11/2 inches. - (3) CAPACITY PER UNIT OF EXIT WIDTH. (a) Stairways.
 The capacity of means of egress providing travel by means of stairs shall be 22 persons per exit unit, except that in buildings protected with a complete automatic sprinkler system the capacity shall not exceed 35 persons per exit unit. - (b) Horizontal travel.
 The capacity of means of egress providing horizontal travel, such as doors, ramps, or horizontal exits shall be 30 persons per exit unit, except that in buildings protected with a complete automatic sprinkler system the capacity shall not exceed 45 persons per exit unit.